osrf/gazebo_tutorials/ros_control/tutorial.md

 ### Add a Command Publisher

-Add the 'Publisher' plugin then choose the topic from the drop down box that commands any particular controller that you want to publish to.
+On the 'Plugins' menu of RQT add the 'Topics->Message Publisher' plugin then choose the topic from the drop down box that commands any particular controller that you want to publish to.
 For the RRBot, add the controller:

 ~~~